dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

 docs](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/redshift.html#Redshift.Client.get_cluster_credentials)
 on generating user credentials with IAM Auth.

 On Cloud, the IAM user authentication is currently only supported via [extended attributes](/docs/dbt-cloud-environments#extended-attributes).
-Once the project is created, development and deployment environments can be updated to use extended attributes to pass the fields described below:
+Once the project is created, development and deployment environments can be updated to use extended attributes to pass the fields described below not supported via textbox:

 | Profile field | Example | Description |
 | ------------- | ------- | ------------ |